PSYD IN CLINICAL PSYCHOLOGY

 - Application fee:

 - Early application deadline (November 1) : The application fee will be waived if you submit the online application by November 1.

 - Final application deadline (December 1) : $50 non-refundable application fee for online applications submitted between November 2 and December 1.
 You may pay your application fee online with a US credit card, PayPal, check, money order, or international bank transfer.

 - Official transcripts of all postsecondary schools attended, showing a bachelor's degree earned from an accredited institution.
 An undergraduate grade point average of 3.0 or higher is considered competitive.

 - Four references: one pastoral and three academic.
 Academic letters should come from writers who know you well in a professional or educational context.
 Ideally, a referee is someone who has known you for at least a year and with whom you have had substantial contact within the past year.
 Referees that can comment directly on your potential for success as a practicing psychologist and/or mental health administrator are particularly desirable.

-- The GRE Psychology Subject Test (PGRE) score is not required, but can be included as a part of your application.
+- The GRE Psychology Subject Test (PGRE) score is not required, but can be included as a part of your application if you feel they will strengthen your application overall.

 - You are encouraged to submit a formal vita or resumé along with your application.
 If you need assistance preparing a vita, you may find www.apa.org/careers/resources/academic/vitae-tips.aspx to be helpful.
 Your vita can be submitted to the Admissions Office as an e-mail attachment to [email protected] or by mail to the following address: